Need to talk? Call 1800 882 436.

 It’s a good idea to start your pregnancy care as soon as you realise you’re pregnant.
 See your doctor, who will confirm the pregnancy with a blood test, talk to you about your care options, and give you advice on how to look after yourself and your baby.

 If you’re feeling sick and tired, some gentle exercise may help you to feel better.
 Swimming or walking are good options.
-Keeping fit will help your body cope better with the demands of pregnancy.
+Keeping fit will also help your body cope with the demands of pregnancy.

 Speak to a maternal child health nurse